malrad/MetabolightsTestRepo/study-service/README.md

-A study service is an application to enable users to create studies via an API using Spring Boot and mysql.
+A study service is an application to enable users to create studies via an API using Spring Boot and H2.

 Study Service